tango-controls/rest-api/docs/subscriptions.md

 #### fallback_to_polling

+Implementation may provide *fallback_to_polling* configuration option via maintenance interface.
 If set to true implementation MUST perform client polling in case Tango event subscription has failed.
 Polling rate is specified for each event.
-See above examples.

 ### Event stream